Chart Color Schemes

 Cultural Diversity

-Mosman-South was found to be more culturally diverse than most local markets, with 14.7% of its population speaking a language other than English at home as of the latest census data.
-This figure is higher than the regional average of 34.8%.
-The majority religion in Mosman-South is Christianity, comprising 54.0% of the population.
+Mosman-South, found to be more culturally diverse than most local markets, has 14.7% of its population speaking a language other than English at home.
+Born overseas, 34.8% of Mosman-South's population was recorded.
+Christianity is the dominant religion in Mosman-South, comprising 54.0%.

 Frequently Asked Questions - Diversity